-Miner’s lettuce (Claytonia perfoliata), also known as winter purslane, spring beauty, and Indian lettuce, is rumored to have gotten its name because California Gold Rush miners used to eat it to prevent scurvy.
+Miner’s lettuce (Claytonia perfoliata), also known as winter purslane, spring beauty, and Indian lettuce, is rumored to have gotten its name because Gold Rush miners used to eat it to prevent scurvy.
 I don’t know if this is true, or not, but it sounds good and it makes sense.
 The leaves are high in vitamin C and can be quite abundant in late winter through late spring.

 Miner’s lettuce identification

 Miner’s lettuce is a fleshy annual with petite white and pink flowers.
 It grows in a rosette form with several erect, slender, spreading stems.
 The leaves are bright green and can be football-shaped, triangular, diamond- or kidney-shaped.
 The easiest way to identify miner’s lettuce is the tiny white or pink flower stalks that appears to grow out of a round, cup-like bract that surrounds the stem.
 Flowers bloom February through May.

 Miner’s lettuce should be planted starting a couple of weeks before the first frost.
 Miner’s lettuce can be grown in full sun or partial shade.
 Seeds should be planted 1/4-inch deep and spaced 4 inches apart.
 Keep the soil moist until germination occurs.